Fred Gamble (racing driver): Racing

 Gamble and team mechanic New Zealander Bob Wallace (who stayed in Modena and became Lamborghini's Chief Test Engineer) took the Corvette and a Maserati to the Swedish GP for sports cars.
 Jo Bonnier drove the Birdcage to 2nd OA behind Moss in the first Lotus 19.
 Casner won the GT category.
-Bonnier then took both cars to a super highway and set a Swedish “Land Speed” record in the Maser and GT record in the Corvette.
+Bonnier then took both cars to a super highway and set a Swedish "Land Speed" record in the Maser and GT record in the Corvette.

 Gamble had a starting money paid entry in the Goodwood Tourist Trophy race.
 Moss was the favorite in Rob Walker's 250GT Ferrari.
 Gamble was confident his long wearing Goodyear tires would be an advantage on this notorious tire grinder circuit (as it was for Dunlop and Avon).
 Sadly, in southern Sweden after a lunch stop with beer, Wallace apparently dozed off, flipped and destroyed the Corvette.

-Gamble left Camoradi in October, dismayed by big spending Lucky Casner's, abusing the team's sponsors trust.
+Gamble left Camoradi in October, dismayed by big spending Lucky Casner, abusing the team's sponsors trust.

 At December's 1960 Nassau, Gamble was there as a journalist, looking for a ride as well and was approached by racing patron Frank Harrison of Chattanooga, Tennessee.
-Harrison had bought the ex-Camoradi LeMans Streamliner and had just won the U.S.A. pro sports car Championship with Carroll Shelby and Jim Jeffords.
-Harrison proposal for Gamble to drive his Streamliner Birdcage and 450S Maseratis in National SCCA events, not abuse his cars and learn the circuits for the 61 season; for 62, buy the latest Cooper or Lotus and go for a National Championship.
+Harrison had bought the ex-Camoradi Le Mans Streamliner and had just won the U.S.A. pro sports car Championship with Carroll Shelby and Jim Jeffords.
+Harrison proposal for Gamble to drive his Streamliner Birdcage and 450S Maseratis in National SCCA events, not abuse his cars and learn the circuits for the 1961 season; for 1962, buy the latest Cooper or Lotus and go for a National Championship.
 If that was achieved, he would go into a Formula One challenge for 1963.
 A dream opportunity.